-Newman is also a highly sought-after conductor and appears with leading orchestras throughout the world, including the Los Angeles Philharmonic, Royal Philharmonic Orchestra, National Orchestra of Belgium, New Japan Philharmonic, Utah Symphony and the American Symphony.
+Mr. Newman is also a highly sought-after conductor and appears with leading orchestras throughout the world, including the New York Philharmonic, Los Angeles Philharmonic, Royal Philharmonic Orchestra, the Deutsches Symphonie-Orchester Berlin, the Schleswig-Holstein Festival Orchestra, San Diego Symphony, Boston Symphony Orchestra, Philadelphia Orchestra and the Cleveland Orchestra.
 He has led subscription weeks with the Los Angeles Philharmonic at Walt Disney Concert Hall and regularly conducts the Hollywood Bowl Orchestra at the Hollywood Bowl.
 In July 2011 he premiered West Side Story (film with Live Orchestra) with the Los Angeles Philharmonic at the Hollywood Bowl and has conducted the work in New York with the New York Philharmonic as well as with the Chicago and Boston symphonies, Philadelphia Orchestra and the Sydney Symphony.
-Newman also conducts the annual movie night at the Hollywood Bowl.
+Mr. Newman also conducts the annual movie night at the Hollywood Bowl.
 In December 2013, Mr. Newman premiered the film with orchestra project Home Alone, conducting John Williams’ complete score to picture with The Cleveland Orchestra at Severance Hall.
-Upcoming engagements include a return to the New York Philharmonic and the Chicago Symphony (Ravinia Festival debut), his debut at the Schleswig-Holstein Music Festival in Neumunster, Germany as well as his third consecutive appearance leading the Hollywood in Vienna Gala in Austria.
+In Fall 2017 Mr. Newman conducted the world premiere of John Williams’ epic film series, Star Wars — Episodes IV, V, VI and VII, with the New York Philharmonic.

 Also an active composer for the concert hall, David Newman’s works have been performed by the Los Angeles Philharmonic, Indianapolis Symphony, Long Beach Symphony and at the Ravinia Festival, Spoleto Festival USA and Chicago's Grant Park Music Festival.
 He also composed a violin-orchestra suite in 2012 for Sarah Chang based on the songs from the Broadway hit, West Side Story.
 Mr. Newman has spent considerable time unearthing and restoring film music classics for the concert hall, and he headed the Sundance Institute's music preservation program in the late 1980s.
 During his tenure at Sundance he wrote an original score and conducted the Utah Symphony for the classic silent motion picture, Sunrise, which opened the Sundance Film Festival in 1989.
 As a tribute to his work in film music preservation, he was elected President of the Film Music Society in 2007, a nonprofit organization formed by entertainment industry professionals to preserve and restore motion picture and television music.